facebook/react-native-website/docs/integration-with-android-fragment.md

 ### 1. Add React Native to your app

 Follow the guide for [Integration with Existing Apps](https://reactnative.dev/docs/integration-with-existing-apps) until the Code integration section.
 Continue to follow Step 1.
-Create an index.android.js file and Step 2.
+Create an `index.android.js` file and Step 2.
 Add your React Native code from this section.

 ### 2. Integrating your App with a React Native Fragment

-We now need to render our React Native component into a Fragment instead of a full screen React Native Activity.
+You can render your React Native component into a Fragment instead of a full screen React Native Activity.
 The component may be termed a "screen" or "fragment" and it will function in the same manner as an Android fragment, likely containing child components.
 These components can be placed in a `/fragments` folder and the child components used to compose the fragment can be placed in a `/components` folder.

-We need to implement ReactApplication in our main Application Java class.
-If you have created a new project from Android Studio with a default activity, you will need to create a new class e.g. MyReactApplication.java.
+You will need to implement the ReactApplication interface in your main Application Java class.
+If you have created a new project from Android Studio with a default activity, you will need to create a new class e.g. `MyReactApplication.java`.
 If it is an existing class you can find this main class in your `AndroidManifest.xml` file.
-Under the `<application />` tag you should see a property `android:name=".MyReactApplication"`.
-The value provided is the class you want to add this implementation to and provide the required methods.
+Under the `<application />` tag you should see a property `android:name` e.g. `android:name=".MyReactApplication"`.
+This value is the class you want to implement and provide the required methods to.

 Ensure your main Application Java class implements ReactApplication: